open-dovetail/demo/blockchain/README.md

 ## Shutdown

-To cleanup all the demo processes, you can find and kill the REST service app, and execute `make shutdown` to shutdown the test-network of Hyperledger Fabric.
+To cleanup all the demo processes, you can find and kill the REST service app, and then execute `make shutdown` to stop and cleanup the Hyperledger Fabric test-network.